 How To Create a DIY Video Background

 At some point, you will want to put some text on the screen.
-Perhaps for the title of your video, end credits, a section title or a Video Sales Letter.
+Perhaps for the title of your video, end credits, a subheading, or top make a Video Sales Letter.
 In all cases, a good background can help make your video look interesting and professional.
-You can spend hours looking online for free video graphics downloads or buy a stock video background.
+You can spend hours looking online for free video graphics to download or buy a stock video background.
 But if you are an iPhone videographer you can create your own professional video backgrounds in minutes.
-This article is all about how can you create a unique DIY video background for your next video project.
+This article is all about how you can create a unique DIY video background to include in your next video project.

 To create your own video background, or still background, all you need is an iPhone (smartphone) and the standard camera app.
 We can use three approaches to create our DIY video backgrounds.